aspittel/cfps/yes-you-should-write-that-blog-post.md

 * A list of possible blog post topics.
 * A completed worksheet about your target audience and how to reach it.
-* An outline of a blog post.
-* A cheatsheet on all of the information covered in the talk.